cs5190/Todo-App/README.md

 # Todo App
 Simple Todo App Project using PHP, Bootstrap and jQuery

+Read the About page lol!

 Author: Carlos Sautie